IRL Social Calendar

 Related post: iOS 13 Parental Controls

-The bottom line – is IRL Social Calendar safe for your kids?
+The bottom line – is IRL Social Calendar safe?

 Big bonus points that profiles are private by default.
 But the app has a strong pull to connect with people at big events.
 It also wants you to chat with those people.
 Having a private account simply means it’s more difficult for others to link to you, but any user with a private account can reach out to whoever they want.

 Human trafficking is a real risk.
 If teens use this app, talk to them about this growing issue.
-Especially at large events.Link to Human Trafficking Hotline Website + Articles
+Especially at large events: https://humantraffickinghotline.org/what-human-trafficking

 In the end, IRL is similar to Instagram, but instead of pictures, you show everyone your events.
 We wouldn’t allow a kid to have access to this app who doesn’t have their driver’s license.